SapienzaNLP/nounatlas/README.md

 ## Using the NounAtlas Model

-The final model will be usable for nominal SRL through [InVeRo by Sapienza NLP](https://nlp.uniroma1.it/invero/).
+Our model for joint nominal and verbal SRL will be usable soon through the [InVeRo API](https://nlp.uniroma1.it/invero/).

 ## Dataset for Nominal SRL
 Our dataset for nominal SRL is available on Hugging Face 🤗